 OK, so that’s not the best answer, I admit.

-You could choose a color that blends in with the house, so as not to draw attention to it.
-Or, you could paint the garage so it stands out and makes a statement.
+You could choose a color that blends in with the house, so your garage door doesn’t stand out.
+Or, you could paint the garage door and turn it into a statement piece.

-Most people end up painting their garage door so it matches their trim, roof, or windows.
+Most people paint their garage door to make it match their trim, roof, or windows.

 As a general rule, if you want a color that stands out, choose a light option.
 Darker colors tend to blend into the background.

 One final tip, lighter colors reflect heat while darker colors absorb heat.
-If you struggle to keep your garage cool, giving it a lighter coat of paint may help lowering the temperature by a few degrees.
+If you struggle to keep your garage cool, giving it a lighter shade of paint may help lower the temperature by a few degrees.